[functional][y][saga] Establish YaST team split

 - potentially will affect collaboration between subteams, learn HPC/HA experience

-#6 Updated by sebchlad over 2 years ago
+#6 Updated by sebchlad almost 3 years ago

 Thanks Rodion for writing down the idea of having separated QA SLE YaST team.
 It is a very clear statement and I see it fully aligned with what we've discussed over last several months.